jasonATindiecentive/dadevelopertest/README.md

 #### Use HTTPS instead of HTTP

 Well, actually I already did this.
-All requests my my urls redirect to https.
+All requests urls redirect to https.

 #### Use a pre-existing library or framework such as CI or Laravel